Agent Ecosystem Testing

 The Cascade testing framework is the third in a series of chat-based agent testing frameworks in this collection, following Cursor and Copilot.
 Each platform has surfaced a different relationship between user-facing fetch syntax and actual agent behavior - a pattern that directly shapes this framework’s design.

-Copilot None documented No user-invocable syntax exists; testing surfaced the undocumented fetch_webpage tool from agent output
+Copilot None documented No user-invocable syntax exists; testing identified

 ceiling, tool chain, chunking?

 Rather than target specific API endpoints with documented interfaces, Cascade testing targets a consumer application with proprietary chat behavior and a partially documented tool layer.
-Cascade’s web fetch implementation surfaces three named tools — read_url_content for direct URL fetch, view_content_chunk for paginating large documents via DocumentId, and search_web for query-based lookup — reported by Cascade itself during runs.
-While these tools are referenced in documentation, they don’t include many details.
-Compare to Claude API testing, in which fetch behavior is directly inspectable via tool_result.
+Cascade’s web fetch implementation surfaces three named tools: read_url_content for direct URL fetch, view_content_chunk for paginating large documents via DocumentId, and search_web for query-based lookup, reported by Cascade itself during runs.
+These tools are partially documented, without many details.
+Compare with the methodology of the Claude API testing, in which fetch behavior is directly inspectable via tool_result.

 Aspect Cursor Copilot Cascade